Dress Code

 Branding Guidelines for Club Apparel

 Club apparel (ex. robotics, black history month, student council, NHS etc.) and special theme shirts (ex.
-Spring splash, homecoming etc.) may be designed by student-run groups.
+Spring splash, homecoming, summer programming etc.) may be designed by student-run groups.
 All designs must be approved by the Advancement Department.

 The following guidelines apply: